Updated: Dec 11, 2022

 Bay of Fires, Tasmania

-We do not need the same thing so if you want to enjoy your trip in a campervan (or any other kind of travel) you should do it in the way you think it is the best for you and ENJOY !!
+We do not need the same thing so if you want to enjoy your trip in a campervan (or any other kind of travel) you should do it in the way you think is the best for you and ENJOY !!

-Guest Blogger Léa Madoni from France blog is called Travel Tips by Lea.
+Guest Blogger Léa Madoni from France's blog is called Travel Tips by Lea.
 With a lot of European Destinations and other great countries visited, her website is an open book of the different experiences shared around the globe.
 Visit Travel Tips by Lea and follow her on Instagram.